Asian Tiger Mosquito

 Help Control The Asian Tiger Mosquito Population!

-- Check your yard for any containers that can hold water.
+• Check your yard for any containers that can hold water.
 Any amount of standing water can serve as a breeding site.
-Even small containers such as drinking cups or soda cans will produce mosquitoes.
-The Asian Tiger mosquito lays its eggs in these sites and they hatch within a few days.
+Small containers such as drinking cups, soda cans, and even bottle caps will produce mosquitoes.
+The Asian Tiger mosquito lays its eggs in these containers when they are holding water, and the eggs hatch within a few days.

-- Eliminate the Source.
-Discard containers properly or empty the water out at least once a week.
-The Asian tiger mosquito will not typically travel far from its breeding site.
+• Eliminate the Source.
+Discard or recycle unwanted containers or empty the water out at least once a week.
+The Asian tiger mosquito does not typically travel far from its breeding site.
 They may fly from yard to yard within a neighborhood.
-Therefore, the mosquitoes that are biting you in your yard most likely are breeding in your yard – or in your neighbor's.
+The mosquitoes that are biting you in your yard most likely are breeding in your yard – or in your neighbor's!

-- Spread the word!
-Talk to your neighbors about the tiger so you all can enjoy the outdoors without being bitten!
+• Spread the word!
+Talk to your neighbors about the tiger mosquito and proper outdoor container storage so you all can enjoy the outdoors without being bitten!

 What do Aedes albopictus mosquitoes feed on?
 Check out the latest information from the NEVBD.